-In my case, while I had worked hard and excelled at my job, in my job I had no sense of self.
-I had never once tried to figure out what I wanted to do and whether or not my personal desires/goals even jibed with what I spent most my waking days doing.
+In my case, while I had worked hard and excelled at my job, the job itself neither encouraged nor accepted individuality or sense of self.
+I had never once tried to figure out what I wanted to do in my life.
+I had things I enjoyed outside of work.
 I knew I enjoyed writing and teaching, but never considered those things as an element of my work.
 To boot, I lived my life surrounded by people who told me my “hobby” interests would never be profitable.
 Later in life, I realized it was those same people who told me that working a job I did not enjoy (for 8+ hours or more a day, for 5 days a week until I retired with no pension) was the best possible situation for me.
 “You’re lucky,” they’d say.
 I learned that the problem with being in the rat race is you’re surrounded by rats.
-Getting out means you have to accept that your life is your own, discover what you want to do, set your own goals and not allow the concept of company achievement keep you from doing your work that accomplishes what you want.
-It isn’t easy and getting out won’t mean that you suddenly stop working hard.
-You work just as hard or harder, but work hard realizing your aspirations–getting reward beyond dollars for your efforts.
-Getting out of the rat race, first, means acknowledging that you’re in it.
+Getting out means you have to accept that your life is your own, discover what you want to do, set your own goals, and not allow the concept of company achievement keep you from doing the work that accomplishes what you want.
+Getting out isn’t easy and it won’t mean that you suddenly stop working hard.
+You work just as hard or harder, but work towards realizing your aspirations–getting reward beyond dollars for your efforts.
+Getting out of the race means acknowledging that you’re in it.
 Here are a few ways to test.

 5. If Dollar-For-Hour is the only measure with which you quantify your work.